 □ 1.
-Communications
+Communication □ 1.
+Communication

-□ ENGL 1120♦ OR ENGL 1121♦

-□ CMST 1110 OR CMST 2215 OR CMST 2220
+□ ENGL 1120♦ OR ENGL 1121♦ 4 □ CMST 1110 OR CMST 2215 OR CMST 2220

-□ 2.
-History/Social/Behavioral Sciences

-Select one ECON class from the following:
+- Select one ECON class from the following:

-□ ECON 1100

-□ ECON 2205
+- □ ECON 1100 □ ECON 2205

-□ ECON 2206
+- \square ECON 2205 \square ECON 2206

-□ Select the remaining five credits from courses in at least one of the

-remaining MnTC goal areas

-Course has prerequisite - see course schedule or catalog description.
-Course requires Instructor permission.

 The Associate of Applied Science (AAS) in Network Administration program provides students with the fundamental knowledge and skills required for learning industry specific methodologies and recognized standards associated with network administration.
 Students will develop skills and knowledge required to execute network administration and management tasks.
 The curriculum combines coursework in network administration along with a general education component.
 For assistance in program planning, or to explore additional transfer options, students should schedule a time to meet with an academic advisor.
 This degree may transfer in part or in its entirety to baccalaureate institutions.
 Students should meet with a representative of the transfer institution when planning their program.